Eramet

 Eramet is a French multinational mining and metallurgy company, listed on the Euronext Paris exchange under the symbol ERA.

 The company produces non-ferrous metals and derivatives, nickel alloys and superalloys, and high-performance special steels.

 Through its subsidiary Société Le Nickel (SLN), the company has its historical roots in nickel mining, and for over 100 years has maintained a large mining operation in the French overseas territory of New Caledonia.
 It is also a major producer of manganese from mines in Gabon.

 Eramet's chairman and CEO as of 2017 was Christel Bories and its headquarters is in Paris.

 History

 The company was founded with the funding of the Rothschild family (although they were careful to avoid being listed as founders of the company) in 1880.
 With discretion, the family took full control of the company in 1890.

 Between 1907 and 2007 the Aubert & Duval organization of Issoire France was owned by Eramet and formed part of its alloy division.
 The subsidiary was purchased by a consortium of Airbus, Safran and Tikehau Capital.

 In 2023, a worldwide fall in nickel prices exacerbated shortfalls in SLN's balance sheets, with ERAMET and the French government refusing to subsidise SLN.

+In 2024–2025 Eramet lost a bid to associate with Chile's National Mining Enterprise (ENAMI) in the lithium mining project of Salares Altoandinos.
+Subsequently it became embroiled in a legal battle with ENAMI over access rights in the project area.